Rari-Capital/vaults/README.md

 ## Developing

-**Below is a brief summary of a few common commands you may need to contribute to this project.** If you are not already comfortable with the dapptools suite, [read the dapptools docs to learn more.](https://github.com/dapphub/dapptools/tree/master/src/dapp)
+**Below is a brief summary of a few common commands you may need to contribute to this project.** If you are not already comfortable with the DappTools suite, [read the dapptools docs to learn more.](https://github.com/dapphub/dapptools/tree/master/src/dapp)

 ### Compiling